-44 Describe any rules on marketing by email, fax or telephone.
+44 | Describe any rules on marketing by email, fax or telephone.

-The use of automated calling and communication systems without human intervention (automatic calling machines), fax machines or email for the purposes of direct marketing is allowed only in respect of individuals who have given their prior explicit consent.
+The use of automated calling and communication systems without human intervention (automatic calling machines), fax machines or email for direct marketing is allowed only in respect of individuals who have given their prior explicit consent.
 This rule does not apply to users that are not individuals (legal persons).
 In this case, unsolicited communications for direct marketing purposes may be sent except where the recipient, being a legal person, expresses its opposition.

-Unsolicited communications for direct marketing purposes by means of electronic mail also apply to SMS, EMS, MMS and other kinds of similar applications.
+Unsolicited communications for direct marketing purposes through email also apply to text, enhanced messaging service, multimedia messaging service and other kinds of similar applications.